xplor-pay/ClearentIdtechIOSFrameworkPod/README.md

-Try to build a pod containing our framework and the idtech framework
+Try to build a pod containing our framework and the idtech framework.